XuhuiZhou/XuhuiZhou.github.io/_pages/cv.md

 ## Research

 Socially intelligent AI agents.
-Specifically, I am interested in facilitating pro-social agents that interact cooperatively, align with human values, and contribute positively to individual and societal well-being.
+Specifically, I am interested in facilitating pro-social agents that interact cooperatively and safely, align with human values, and contribute positively to individual and societal well-being.

 ---